 - Any applicable exemptions.

-It is your responsibility to tell us, within 60 days of the issue date of your assessment, if there is anything on the assessment that is incorrect.
+It is your responsibility to tell us, within 60 days of the issue date of your assessment, if there is anything on the assessment that is incorrect or missing.

 Most common changes and updates can be made online via My Land Tax or by calling us on 13 21 61.
 Common changes and updates include:

 - Updating your contact details.

 - Removing land that you do not own.

 - Removing an exemption you’re not entitled to.

 - Applying for an exemption for a property that should have been marked as your principal place of residence or as primary production land.

 Please have your assessment on hand along with any other information relevant to your request.